efguydan/iStudy/README.md

 The application consists of a single activity housing multiple fragments with navigation component used to define destinations and actions.
 Navigation Component also provides safe args which eases passing data into fragments in a null-safe way.

 Dagger was also used for providing dependencies for different components in the project.
-This helps greatly in managing
+This helps greatly in managing and scoping dependencies used by different components in the project.

+To provide offline first functionality in the project, Room Database was used.
+Every Viewmodel in the project gets its data from the app's database first, before proceeding to make an API call to update the data in that database.
+Room's ability to provide its data in LiveData format was utilized as changes in the db made by the results from the API call will automatically reflect in the the viewmodel.

 ## Code Formatting